Close Menu

 » CLICK HERE FOR St Johns County School District Illness Guidelines

-Due to the nature of communicable illnesses and during this time of the COVID-19 Pandemic, in addition to symptoms of commonly occurring illnesses, any student presenting with the following symptoms should stay home and contact their doctor for further evaluation.
+Due to the nature of communicable illnesses, any student presenting with the following symptoms should stay home and contact their doctor for further evaluation.
 Any student presenting with the following symptoms while at school will be sent to the school nurse for assessment.
 Parents will be contacted regarding student pick-up.

 Symptom criteria from the Florida Chapter of the American Academy of Pediatrics states students who meet the screening criteria below should be sent home for further medical evaluation: